Lathashree01/lathashree01/README.md

 Email: [Your Email]
 -->

-I am a postgraduate student at Imperial College London.
-I have 4 years of industry level experience at Sony as a Senior Software engineer.
+I am a postgraduate student at Imperial College London, UK.
+Previously, I worked at Sony as a senior software engineer on multiple AI/ML and web development projects.
 I am passionate about AI, NLP and cloud computing and I enjoy exploring new technologies, learning new skills.

 🌱 Skills\
 ML libraries: PyTorch, Spacy, Transformers, Yolo, OpenCV, Scikit-learn\